reuterbal/photobooth/README.md

 ## Requirements

 ### Software stack
 The following is required for running this photobooth application.
-I used only versions available in the package repositories of Raspbian (tested version numbers are given in brackets), others might work just as well.
+I used the versions given in brackets, others might work just as well.

 * [Python](https://www.python.org) (2.7.3)
 * [Pygame](https://www.pygame.org) (1.9.1)